pismo-foss/istiops/README.md

                |- build: PR-10
 ```

+The output can be configured as `-o jsonfy` to get an object in order to extract structured metrics.

 ### Clear all routes

 2. Clear all traffic rules, except for **master-route** (default), from service api-domain